faster-cpython/tools/README.md

   Because gathering this data is pretty tedious, the repo contains the raw JSON data for many of the "pyperformance" benchmarks, gathered using `scripts/dxp_pyperformance.py`.
+  In addition, stats for a representative mypy run are also given.

 - Static statistics are easier to collect, since no execution of the code is required, and the runtime dependencies are not needed.